apache/flink/flink-table/README.md

 * `flink-table-planner`:
   * AST and Semantic tree
   * SQL validator
-  * Planner and rules implementation
+  * Query planner, optimizer and rules implementation
   * Code generator
   * Two jars are produced: one doesn't have any classifier and bundles all the classes from this module together with the two parsers, including 3rd party dependencies, while the other jar, classified as `loader-bundle`, extends the first jar including scala dependencies.
 * `flink-table-planner-loader`: Loader for `flink-table-planner` that loads the planner in a separate classpath, isolating the Scala version used to compile the planner.